'It's dangerous': Colwyn Police Department on verge of collapse, chief says

 "They hired a part-time chief at $65,000 a year," said Mayor Clark.

-The move came after AHale asked for a $5 an hour raise for working incredibly long hours acting as supervisor/officer while also answering the door, the phone and radio calls.
+The move came after Hale asked for a $5 an hour raise for working incredibly long hours acting as supervisor/officer while also answering the door, the phone and radio calls.

 "The man asks for $5 more an hour, right?
 You can't pay him $5 more an hour but you can get a part-time chief and give him $65,000 of our dollars," said resident Sam Zeigler.